Jump to Main Content

 Q: What if I don’t get the classes I need?

-A: Most first-year student classes will be offered every quarter during 2021-2022, so there will be multiple opportunities for you to take the classes you need.
-If you have questions about academic planning, please don't hesitate to email informatics@uw.edu or make an appointment with an advisor.
+A: There will be multiple opportunities for you to take the classes you need.
+If you have questions about academic planning, please email informatics@uw.edu or make an appointment with an advisor.

 Q: What if I don’t get the specific course sections I prefer?